Pippi & Zilli

 While they are happy here, my dream for Pippi and Zilli is complete freedom.
 I long to see them roam freely, together, the way the equines do at your sanctuary.
 Their staying together is essential to us, as their bond is very strong.

-The description of Zilli being mentally broken is a good description of most zonkeys.
+The description of Zilli being mentally broken by training is a good description of most zonkeys.
 It’s a consequence of breeding two such different equines with very different temperaments and psychologies.
-In most cases, without regular, daily reinforcement of their training, they slip back into being wilder and more unpredictable.
-When confined, they can be deeply unhappy, stressed, and upset.
+In most cases, without regular, daily reinforcement of their training, they slip back into wild unpredictability.
+In captivity, they can be deeply unhappy, confused, stressed, and aggressive.
 All of this makes them ideal candidates for sanctuary life.

 We don’t take these intakes lightly, but we also feel it is massively important to educate people on why it’s such a bad idea to breed them.
-We are so grateful to Pippi’s and Zilli’s people for saving them from ending up in a bad situation (which many of them do) and for fighting so hard to give them what they need in sanctuary: space and freedom away from people and handling in a chute for safety.
-We have nothing but praise for their rescuers.
+We have nothing but praise for their rescuers for saving them from a bad situation, listening to them, and for fighting so hard to give them what they need.
+Here, they will be handled in a chute for safety and enjoy space and freedom with wild herds of burros, mustangs, and other zonkeys.

 #skydogpippi #skydogzilli